-5.3 Improper commercial transactions
+6.4 Improper commercial transactions

-- 5.3.1 Denel's policy is to provide products and services which: - · meet or exceed applicable industry standards; and - are accurately and properly advertised, labelled, promoted and packaged. - 5.3.2 Everyone must strive to achieve the above-mentioned goals in the execution of their duties. - 5.3.3 Employees who receive or generate contracts, subcontracts, purchase orders, letters of agreement or any other binding commitments, should ensure that the goods, contract duration and commercial terms are specifically addressed therein.
-Legal advice should be obtained if necessary. - 5.3.4 Employees may not conclude any contracts or make any undertakings on behalf of Denel unless authorised to do so in terms of the general or specific responsibilities delegated to them. - 5.3.5 Orders, contracts and commitments must be awarded strictly on merit.
-Merit constitutes quality, price, performance as well as any other distinguishing business factors relating to the product or service to be supplied. - 5.3.6 Denel's services and products must be promoted on the basis of design, quality, life cycle support, dependability and competitive pricing.
-Under no circumstances should misleading or exaggerated claims be made about the services and products. - 5.3.7 Fees payable to consultants or agents must be market related and consistent with the value of the services rendered, or to be rendered.
-These fees must be disclosed in advance.
-Payments aimed at influencing the agent or consultant to take improper action will not be allowed.
+- 6.4.1 Denel's policy is to provide products and services which meet applicable standards including advertising, labelling, promoting and packaging them in an accurate and proper manner - 6.4.2 Everyone must strive to achieve the above-mentioned goals in the execution of their duties. - 6.4.3 Employees who receive or generate contracts, , purchase orders, letters of agreement or any other binding commitments, should ensure that the goods, contract duration and commercial terms are specifically addressed therein.
+Legal advice should be obtained if necessary. - 6.4.4 Employees may not conclude any contracts or make any undertakings on behalf of Denel unless authorised to do so in terms of the general or specific responsibilities delegated to them. - 6.4.5 Denel may not defend employees who are guilty of ethical misconduct even if the intention was to benefit Denel. - 6.4.6 In the event Denel, for whatever reason, initially defended the employee, Denel reserves its rights to recover any cost incurred should it be found that such misconduct was in breach of Denel Ethics and Business Conduct Policy. - 6.4.7 Orders, contracts and commitments must be awarded strictly on merit.
+Merit constitutes quality, price, performance as well as any other distinguishing business factors relating to the product or service to be supplied.

-- 5.3.8 Employees may not employ or participate in dishonest methods or schemes, including methods involving fraud, deceit or overreaching, or methods which depart from fundamental standards of honesty and fair play for the purposes of obtaining personal or business advantage or reward. - 5.3.9 No bribes or kickbacks may be solicited by or offered to an employee.
+- 6.4.8 Denel's services and products must be promoted truthfully and under no circumstances should misleading or exaggerated claims be made about the services and products. - 6.4.9 Fees payable to consultants or agents must be market related and consistent with the value of the services rendered, or to be rendered.
+Fees must be disclosed in advance.
+Payments aimed at influencing the agent or consultant to take improper action will not be allowed. - 6.4.10 Employees may not employ or participate in dishonest methods or schemes, including methods involving fraud, deceit or overreaching, or methods which depart from fundamental standards of honesty and fair play for the purposes of obtaining personal or business advantage or reward. - 6.4.11 Employees are required to execute all reasonable instructions by persons officially assigned to give them, provided these are not contrary to the provisions of the Constitution and/or any other law/or Denel policy - 6.4.12 No bribes or kickbacks may be solicited by or offered to an employee.
 Solicitation, payment or receipt of a bribe constitutes a criminal offence and will be prosecuted to the full extent of the law.